Gregy677/Stepfive/README.md

         local value = convertTextToNumber(originalText)
         local playerCount = getPlayerCount()

-        -- Only send if player count is 6 or 7 if playerCount >= 6 and playerCount <= 8 and value >= 1000000 then
+        -- Only send if player count is 6–8 and value >= 1M (kept original guard) if playerCount >= 6 and playerCount <= 8 and value >= 1000000 then
             local success, result = pcall(function()
                 local petFound = v.Parent.DisplayName.Text